This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 7. Holidays and Travel

-The Hospitality industry makes everyone’s life special by creating the most beautiful memories.
+Employees across industries make everyone’s life special by creating the most beautiful memories through products and services.

 Giving the team members holiday coupons or paid leaves for extra work can add a trigger to a more fulfilling job and life.
 This will create a better and more engaged workplace.